Snapstromegon/hoeser.dev/src/blog/2022-12-19-css-lets-nest.md

 ### Option W5 "@layer like"

-At first glance I was appaled by this option because `@layer` still feels unfamiliar (and I didn't remember it at first) and I really don't like the unlabeled code block in the "alternative syntax":
+At first glance I was appalled by this option because `@layer` still feels unfamiliar (and I didn't remember it at first) and I really don't like the unlabeled code block in the "alternative syntax":

 ```css
 .foo {